 The records also show camp life from the campers’ perspective and document the evolution of girlhood during the 20th century.
 Early campers cooked, danced, sewed, swam, rode horses, rowed canoes, and played games.
 As times changed, activities changed, to include waterskiing, windsurfing, sailing, and rock climbing.
 Letters and diaries reveal pride in new skills and joy in new friendships.

 On April 10, 2006, camp season began at the Schlesinger Library.
-The library’s latest exhibit, running from April through September, highlights material from the book, manuscript, and photograph collections illustrating the experiences of girls at sleep-away summer camps throughout the twentieth century.
+The library’s latest exhibition, running from April through September, highlights material from the book, manuscript, and photograph collections illustrating the experiences of girls at sleep-away summer camps throughout the 20th century.

 Camp records shed light on important aspects of American and women’s history.
 The materials illustrate the ideals of the Progressive Era (when most camps were born), the economic hardships of the Great Depression, the patriotism and sacrifices of the World War II era, and the social change of the 1960s.
 Many camps highlighted in the exhibit were founded by women and were and are almost exclusively women-owned and -operated businesses.
 These collections give insight into the complexity of the camp business, including purchasing food, transporting campers, constructing housing, providing health care, and managing staff members.